next-game-solutions/tronr/README.md

 ## Examples

-Detailed examples of how to `tronr` can be found in its [online documentation](https://next-game-solutions.github.io/tronr/).
+Detailed examples of how to use `tronr` can be found in its [online documentation](https://next-game-solutions.github.io/tronr/).
 Provided below are just a few common queries: